Grant Writing and Proposal Development

 This course will expose participants to the strategies of conceptualizing and developing a grant proposal.
 Participants will be introduced to several organizations engaged in local and global activities targeted at education, outreach, and community development.
 Guided by individual ideas they wish to develop, participants will learn how to strengthen partnerships, identify resources, approach prospective sponsors, and develop their proposed projects.

-The topics covered in the first two-week will guide you through the essential stages of proposal development, including formulation of specific project goals, collection and presentation of supportive background data and budgeting for appropriate project costs.
+The topics covered in the first two-weeks will guide you through the essential stages of proposal development, including formulation of specific project goals, collection and presentation of supportive background data and budgeting for appropriate project costs.
 You will learn about the mechanics of writing and editing for effective presentation of their proposal ideas.

 In the third week, participants will learn advanced frameworks and skills that will allow them to develop stronger, responsive proposals.
 Participants will learn how to identify collaborators, develop the overall proposal design as well as needs statement, budget, and evaluation sections, and assess proposal components based on funders’ criteria.
 The final product of this course is a draft of a grant proposal.